Everyone says babies just need their mum and love…which is true but here’s some stuff they’ll also need:

 7. A dummy.
 Don’t feel guilty if a dummy helps to soothe your small human.
 We were repeatedly told that babies stop drinking when they’re full.
 This is a lie.
 A lie on the scale of C-sections being the easy option.

 Tiny drank until she threw up consistently.
 It didn’t matter if it was boob, expressed or formula – except that I only cried about the expressed milk.
 She just liked to suck so introducing a dummy made life a lot easier (And a bit less messy) for us.
 I suppose it’s unlikely that 2 years of pretty great sleep was solely due to the dummy but it certainly helped.
-Our next adventure is getting rid of the dummy but that’s another story…
+We made sure she only had the dummy for sleep and were able to get rid of it when she was 2.5 years without too much difficulty.

 8. Somewhere to sleep.
 We went for the traditional Moses basket because we were given a second hand one by family so it made sense financially.
 We just bought a new mattress, some sheets and a stand.
 Tiny slept beside our bed until she was about 4 months old and then we moved her to an Ikea cot in the nursery.
 A couple of months ago we took the side off and it’s been transformed into a little bed.